Find out whether fish is good for weight loss or fattening so you don’t mess up your diet with the wrong choices.

 How much fish should you eat?

-- Women who are pregnant or breastfeeding to consume between 8 and 12 ounces (227-340 grams) of a variety of seafood per week, from choices that are lower in mercury.
+- For women who are pregnant or breastfeeding between 8 and 12 ounces (227-340 grams) of a variety of seafood per week, from choices that are lower in mercury.

-These are of course general guidelines.
-The optimal fish consumption for you personally may be different.
+These are of course still very general guidelines.

 How to cook fish for weight loss